hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/kazarinov/scenarios/__init__.md

 ### Variables:

-- `MODE = 'dev'`: This global variable likely controls aspects of the scenario, setting different behaviours in development ('dev') versus production.
+- ``: This global variable likely controls aspects of the scenario, setting different behaviours in development ('dev') versus production.
 Its value is likely used elsewhere within the project.

 ### Dependencies and relationships: